aixiuxiuxiu/blog/_posts/2024-10-6-longcontext.md

     # subsections:
     #   - name: Example Child Subsection 1
     #   - name: Example Child Subsection 2
-  - name: Long context in encoding
+  - name: Naive Chuncking
-  - name: Long context in evaluation
+  - name: Late chuncking

 # Below is an example of injecting additional post-specific styles.
 # If you use this post as a template, delete this _styles block.